Sorry, you need to enable JavaScript to visit this website.

 For testimony, you can practice telling your side of the story before the hearing.
 If you have witnesses that will testify on your behalf, you can ask your witnesses to practice their testimony as well.
 Practicing your testimony can help make sure you and your witnesses don’t accidentally leave out important information and can help you feel more comfortable on the day of the hearing.

 If a witness won’t agree to come to a hearing voluntarily, you can ask the judge for a “subpoena.”
 A subpoena is a court order that requires someone to come to a hearing and testify.
-Visit the Subpoena Request page, under “Filings & Forms,” for more information about the subpoena process.
+Visit the Subpoena Request page for more information about the subpoena process.

 Documents, photographs, or other items you plan to use to support your case are called “exhibits.”
 You should collect all your exhibits before the hearing so that you can file a copy of the exhibit with OAH and “serve” a copy on the other party by the deadline given in the scheduling order.
-“Serving” means delivering, mailing, or faxing a copy of the exhibit to the other party.
-You can also serve exhibits by email if you and the other party have agreed in writing to allow service by email.
-If you are the claimant, the other party will likely be either DOES or your former employer.
-If you are the employer, the other party will likely be your former employee.
-You can find the contact information for the other party at the end of the scheduling order, on the page called “Certificate of Service.”
+“Serving” means sending or delivering a copy of the exhibit to the other party.
+Click "How do I send documents or other exhibits I want to use for my case?" below for more information about filing and serving exhibits.

 Also, as you prepare exhibits, keep in mind that OAH is a separate agency from DOES.
 That means that OAH does not automatically have copies of anything DOES sends you or any of DOES’s records.
 To use those documents at the hearing, you still need to file copies with OAH.